 The 105 freephone number is applicable no matter who supplies your electricity.
-Its operators will put your call through to the relevant local network operator, responsible for managing the wires, substations and cables in your area.
-You’ll find more tips and can view the power cut checker on the 105 website.
+Its operators will put your call through to the relevant local network operator, responsible for managing the wires, substations, and cables in your area.
+You’ll find more tips and can view the National Grid power cut checker on the 105 website.

-From lightning storms to scheduled maintenance, there are many causes of a power cut.
-If the power outage is due to your household’s actions, you won’t have any right to compensation.
-Examples could include damage to the wires during works on your home, a tripped fuse or an unpaid electricity bill.
+It depends on the cause, which can vary from extreme weather events such as lightning storms to scheduled maintenance.
+That said, if the power outage is limited to your own home and due to your household’s actions, you won’t have any right to compensation.
+Examples might include damage to the wires during works on your home, a tripped fuse, or an unpaid electricity bill.
 On the other hand, if the outage is due to outside forces, your local electricity distributor or gas transporter will be held responsible.

-Energy suppliers serve as the middlemen between you and the distribution company – they have no hand in actually operating the physical network.
-If you’re not sure who your electricity distribution company is, you can look at your utility bill or search for their details on the Ofgem website.
+Energy suppliers serve as the middlemen between you and the distribution company – they play no role in operating the physical network.
+If you’re not sure who your electricity distribution company is, look at your utility bill or view the map on the 105 website.

 There are several variables that will determine your eligibility for electricity power cut compensation.

-Planned vs Unplanned – For planned cuts to supply, your electricity distributor is required to give you two days of notice.
-If they fail to notify you within this timeframe, you’ll be eligible for £30 in compensation provided you file your claim within one month.
-When a power cut is unscheduled, the amount you’re owed will depend on how widespread the power cut was, and whether or not it was caused by severe weather.
+For planned cuts to supply, your electricity distributor is required to give you two days of notice.
+If they fail to notify you within this timeframe, you’ll be eligible for £30 in compensation provided you file your claim within 30 days.
+When a power cut is unscheduled, the amount you’re owed will depend on how widespread the power cut was, and if it was caused by severe weather.

-Severe weather – When power cuts are caused by bad weather, it doesn’t matter how many homes were affected.
-You also have to wait for a longer period of time before you’re entitled to any compensation.
-This will depend on the storm’s power and damage caused.
+When power cuts are caused by bad weather, there’s no limit on how many homes were affected, but you will have to wait for a longer period before you’re entitled to any compensation.
+The length depends on the storm’s power and the damage caused:

-Severe weather categories are related to the number of faults rather than the severity of the storm, so you won’t know what you’re entitled to by checking the weather report.
-It’s also important to note that the compensation cap is £700 for all weather-related power cuts.
+*Severe weather categories are related to the number of faults rather than the severity of the storm.

-If they don’t take action within this timeframe, you’ll be owed £30 compensation within 10 working days.
-When payment is late, they’ll owe you an additional £30 late fee.
+If they don’t act within this timeframe, you’ll be owed £30 compensation within 10 working days.
+If payment is late, they’ll owe you an additional £30 late fee.

 Multiple power cuts over a short period of time indicate that there are problems with the distributor’s network, or even supply shortages.
 This is a more complex problem than weather-related interruptions, and the rules for compensation aren’t quite as clear-cut.

 The first step is to contact your area electricity distributor or gas transporter, depending on the type of cut you’ve experienced.
-You can find these on the Energy Networks Association website by typing your postcode into the search box.
+You can find these on the 105 website by typing your postcode into the search box.